tarlepp/angular-ngrx-frontend/README.md

 ### 5. Building containers [ᐞ](#table-of-contents)

-For time to time you probably need to build containers again.
+From time to time you probably need to build containers again.
 This is something that you should do always if you have some problems to get containers up and running.
 This you can do with following command: